AugurProject/augur-core/README.md

 could do .5 outcomes where if a .5 in a market with multiple dimensions it still pays out

 two wave svd before audits?
+e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to an audit

+One failure to achieve
+Certainty could be a
+simple confusion (and
+should not go directly to audit) - perhaps vote again on it

+a certain .5 outcome shouldn't be voted on again though

 separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
 Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).

+minimum ballot size (30?)
+min future decisions at stake - 200 - else branch stalls (do same thing we do if min ballot/event size isn't met, push events into next voting period and hopefully more people will create decisions so it can actually be vote on, else repeat)

+audit fee

 ### Scalability optimizations (hopefully these become an issue!):
 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot (V presentation on a similar strat.)